quyutest/node2defect/README.md

 ```bash
 python Node2Defect-Final-CrossValidation.py
 ```
-The overall results are listed in the files in the files like "All-Popt-%s-%s-%s.csv"
+The overall results are listed in the files like "All-Popt-%s-%s-%s.csv"
 ### Requirements:
 python==3.7
 scipy==1.5.2